-If you forget what value is assigned to a variable, you can easily check by typing the variable and then pressing ENTER.
-Remember that the calculator treats uppercase and lowercase versions of the same letter as the same variable.
-So, for example, X and x will always represent exactly the same value.
+Remember that unlike the calculator's home screen, Zoom Math 300 treats uppercase and lowercase versions of the same letter as two different variables.
+So, for example, X and x will NOT represent exactly the same value, unless you assign the same value to each separately.